The constant

 the challenge was extraordinary, but also at the limits of our

 physical possibilities.
 In a word, we were scared.
-How could we
+How could

-that true pilgrims are ready to die during their way.
-But in this
+herself knew that true pilgrims are ready to die during their

-case it was not a question of living or dying: the problem was
+way.
+But in this case it was not a question of living or dying:

-of the expedition.
-Hence the idea to ask our Yogi, and his immediate
+the other members of the expedition.
+Hence the idea to ask our

-positive answer.
-With such a saint going himself to the feet of
+Yogi, and his immediate positive answer.
+With such a saint going

-the Father to implore protection, how could we still be frightened
+himself to the feet of the Father to implore protection, how

-or even doubtful?
-We just surrendered and got ready for our yatra.
+and got ready for our yatra.

-On the very day of departure, Olga woke up feeling so poorly that
+On the very day of departure, Olga woke up feeling so poorly

+at home.
 We all left as that was the only right thing to do.

 Brave days were to come: we had to cope with landslides, ravines,